oscarschneider/openssldemo/README.md

 Description
 ===========

-This cookbooks purpose is to demonstrate decryption of strings that were encrypted with a nodes/clients public key.
+These cookbooks' purpose is to demonstrate decryption of strings that were encrypted with a nodes/clients public key.

+Moreover the `openssldemo` default recipe now also supports encrypting stuff for other clients.
+In the version in this repository it will encrypt something for the `chef-webui` user.
+To have your node encrypt something for you, just exchange `chef-webui` by your client name, copy the output of the file `/tmp/decryptme` to your workstation and run the accompanying `./decrypt.rb PATH_TO_YOUR_CLIENT_PRIVATEKEY_FILE PATH_TO_ENCRYPTED_FILE`.

 Requirements
 ============